NetApp/netapp-dataops-toolkit/mcp_servers.md

 - **List Snapshots**: Retrieve a list of all snapshots for a specific volume.
 - **Create SnapMirror Relationship**: Set up SnapMirror relationships for efficient data replication.
 - **List SnapMirror Relationships**: Retrieve a list of all SnapMirror relationships on the storage system.
+- **Create FlexCache**: Create a FlexCache volume for intelligent caching and data distribution.

 ## NetApp DataOps Toolkit for Kubernetes MCP Server